Tristan10/currency-event-example/README.md

 ## Minimum Azure EventGrid Subscription Example

-New .NET 6 API template with a sigle controller set up to respond to EventGrid validation requests.
+New .NET 6 API template with a single controller set up to respond to EventGrid validation requests.